rice-crc/voyages-api/README.md

 And would return results 60-79 of 21,867 total records.

-Or, to use the exact text with autocomplete as hinted at above, you might send the following request
+Or, to use the exact text with autocomplete, you might send the following request

 	POST http://127.0.0.1:8000/voyage/autocomplete